Andrew Lazarow is an award-winning interactive designer currently leading the LAB at Rockwell Group.

 Grounded in defining the emotional core of each project, Andrew’s process brings diverse stakeholders into alignment to deliver experiences that resonate both visually and strategically.

-Recent and current projects include: COTE Las Vegas; the Bristol Myers Squibb laboratory in Cambridge, Massachusetts; Illuminarium Experiences; the FUTURES exhibition within the Smithsonian Arts and Industries Building; the Harvey Fierstein Theatre Lab at the New York Public Library; the Museum of Broadway; amenity spaces for 550 Madison; and a new, immersive MICE approach in Macau.
+Recent projects with the LAB include: COTE Las Vegas; the Bristol Myers Squibb laboratory in Cambridge, Massachusetts; Illuminarium Experiences; the FUTURES exhibition within the Smithsonian Arts and Industries Building; the Harvey Fierstein Theatre Lab at the New York Public Library; the Museum of Broadway; amenity spaces for 550 Madison; and a new, immersive MICE approach in Macau.

 A graduate of Williams College, Andrew taught design at New York University, where he also received his Master's.